simonjwright/ACATS/README.md

 The reports are in `acats.log` and `acats.sum`.

-`acats.log` is a full report of test compilation. build and execution.
+`acats.log` is a full report of test compilation, build and execution.

 `acats.sum` is a report of just the outcome of each test and a summary.